What it is and why it exists

 |---|---|---|

-| Quarterly | EUR 55.08 | Middle option |
+| Quarterly in advance | EUR 55.08 | Due at the start of each quarter |

-| Annually | EUR 220.32 | Same total, least admin |
+| Annually in advance | EUR 220.32 | Due at the start of the year |

 SEPA direct debit is the simplest setup — enter your German bank account details at rundfunkbeitrag.de and amounts are debited automatically.
 You can also pay by bank transfer using your Beitragsnummer as the payment reference.